sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   which are often open to students.
 * CECS runs a photo contest every term, one for US co-ops and one for international co-ops.
-  They encourage you to take pictures with other Waterloo co-ops and of the places you visit.
+  * They encourage you to take pictures with other Waterloo co-ops and of the places you visit.
-  They do have the right to use it for promotional purposes.
+  * They do have the right to use it for promotional purposes.
-  You get a certificate for participation as well as money for the top 3 winners.
+  * You get a certificate for participation as well as money for the top 3 winners.
 It's a good way to share your experiences and you might be up for some money for grabs.

 ---

 <section id="Area" />
 ## Area Specific Notes
 I've been to three main areas and will focus on info for those.
-If you are an intern and have more info let me know.
+If you are an intern and have more info let me know (areas edited appropriately).

 <section id="Area-California" />
 ### California (General)